 Precision

-All of the styluses tested are capable of fine lines and following your pen strokes dutifully.
+Nearly all of the styluses tested are capable of fine lines and following your pen strokes dutifully.
 They diverge greatly from there.
 There are four things to consider when it comes to how precise you can expect your stylus to be — how easy it is to grip, what kind of nib it has, how much lag time there is between your pen stroke the line that follows it, and whether or not you can rest your hand on the touchscreen while you write or draw.

 Of these, the Apple Pencil earns the highest precision marks.
 The Pencil has what Apple calls imperceptible lag time between its movements and when the resulting mark appears on the screen.
 We noticed a similar lack of lag when using the Adonit Note+ and JamJake, but neither is quite as flawless.
-The S Pen is similarly seamless when paired with Samsung Notes but suffers from significant lag in third-party apps.

 Unlike all of these options, the Adonit Dash 4 and Logitech Crayon do not pair with a device using a Bluetooth connection.
 Yet they are powered, and actively communicate with the devices they work with.
 Lag seems to be a function of how well the stylus, application, and tablet communicate.
 Both of these work well.

+Still, the rest of the products in the test, most of which are passive styluses with no power, also displayed very little lag time with the Apple iPad.
+Some of the same pens lagged significantly when paired with the Samsung Galaxy.
 The remainder of the precision comes down to nib type and grip.
-The Apple, JamJake, Logitech Crayon, and Adonit Dash 4 have a rigid pencil-like nib supporting excellent precision.
+The Apple, JamJake, Logitech Crayon, Adonit Dash 4 and Insignia Active have a rigid pencil-like nib supporting excellent precision.
 Of them, we like the feel of the Apple Pencil best.
-The nib on the Adonit Note+ is similar but with a gentler, almost flexible feel.
+The compressible nib on the Adonit Note+ is similar but with a gentler, almost flexible feel.
 It is our favorite to use by far.
-The S Pen has a soft nib tip that calls to mind a fine tip marker.
-It works well but may wear more quickly.
 All of these pens are easy enough to hold onto.

 Palm rejection lets you rest your palm on the screen and control your stylus like you would a regular pen or pencil.